-Universal Description Feature · 9 Alternate location Student takes test at home or in a care facility (e.g. hospital) with direct supervision.
-For facilities without 10 6 1 11 internet, a paper/pencil test will be allowed.
+Universal Feature Description 9 Alternate location Student takes test at home or in a care facility (e.g. hospital) with direct supervision.
+For facilities without internet, a paper/pencil test will be allowed.
 10 Directions Test administrator rereads, simplifies or clarifies directions aloud for student as needed.
 11 Color Contrast Background color can be adjusted based on student's need.
 This is accessed based on the native functionality of the testing device and must be turned on by the test administrator prior to launching the testing software.
 Students with attention difficulties may need this feature for viewing test content.
 It also may be needed by some students with visual impairments or other print disabilities.
-12 Cultural The student receives a paper/pencil form due to specific Considerations belief or practice that objects to the use of technology.
+12 Cultural Considerations The student receives a paper/pencil form due to specific belief or practice that objects to the use of technology.
 This student does not use technology for any instructional related activities.
 Districts must contact NDE to request this accessibility feature.
-13 Noise The student uses noise buffers to minimize distraction or buffer/Headphones filter external noise during testing.
+13 Noise buffer/Headphones The student uses noise buffers to minimize distraction or filter external noise during testing.
 Any noise buffer must be compatible with the requirements of the test.
 Any headphones may be used but may not be plugged into a digital source.
 14 Redirection Test administrator directs/redirects student focus on test as needed.
-15 Scratch paper The student uses blank scratch paper, blank graph paper, or (plain or graph) an individual erasable whiteboard to make notes or record responses.
+15 Scratch paper (plain or graph) The student uses blank scratch paper, blank graph paper, or an individual erasable whiteboard to make notes or record responses.
 All scratch paper must be collected and securely destroyed at the end of each test domain to maintain test security.
 The student receives one sheet (or more as needed) of scratch paper.
 A marker, pen, or pencil should be provided as well.
 The student can use an assistive technology device to take notes instead of using scratch paper as long as the device is approved by the state.
 Test administrators have to ensure that all the notes taken on an assistive technology device are deleted after the test.
+16 Setting The student is provided a distraction-free space or alternate, supervised location (e.g. study carrel, front of classroom, alternate room).